ueberdosis/tiptap/docs/guide/collaborative-editing.md

 Anyway, if you want to dive deeper, head over to [the Y WebRTC repository](https://github.com/yjs/y-webrtc) on GitHub.

 ### WebSocket (Recommended)
 For most uses cases, a WebSocket provider is the recommended choice.
 It’s very flexible and can scale very well.
-To make it even easier, we are working on an official backend for Tiptap.
-The backend is still in early access (sponsors-only), but you can use the provider already.
+To make it even easier, we  released [Hocuspocus](https://hocuspocus.dev) as an official backend for Tiptap.

 For the client, the example is nearly the same, only the provider is different.
 First, let’s install the dependencies: